0xz1nn/0xz1nn/README.md

 ## Transfixed_At_Terminal

-*forelsket in the elegance of understanding*
+*forelsket in the craft of stealth*

-⚡source: ojas
+⚡ ojas-fueled